prajitdas/EBXPrivacy/README.md

 The external IP is assigned by your provider and cannot be changed.
 You could use a [VPN](http://en.wikipedia.org/wiki/Virtual_private_network) or [TOR](http://en.wikipedia.org/wiki/Tor_\(anonymity_network\)) to hide your external IP to a certain extent.

 The hardware MAC address can be changed on some devices, but this is device-dependent and can only be done at the driver or kernel level.
-XPrivacy only works on the Android level and is device-independent.
+EBXPrivacy only works on the Android level and is device-independent.

 The same applies to the IMEI number, additionally complicated by legal issues in most countries.